Mellor hill fort: Background

 Until the 19th century little was known about hill forts; none had been excavated and their original purpose had long been forgotten.
 In the medieval period their origin was ascribed to various iconic figures such as Julius Caesar, King Arthur, King Alfred, the Danes, and even giants.
 By the 18th century it was thought that hill forts were Roman in origin.
-Opinion changed again in the 19th century following a large scale investigation by Augustus Pitt-Rivers, who concluded that hill forts were built during the Iron Age.
+Opinion changed again in the 19th century following a large-scale investigation by Augustus Pitt-Rivers, who concluded that hill forts were built during the Iron Age.

 The study of hill forts was popular in the 19th century, with a revival in the 20th century due to excavations at Danebury.
-However it was not until the 1990s that the settlement at Mellor was discovered; the site had a lack of tell-tale earthworks, such as a circular ditch (which would indicate ancient activity).
+However, it was not until the 1990s that the settlement at Mellor was discovered; the site had a lack of tell-tale earthworks, such as a circular ditch (which would indicate ancient activity).
 Excavations began in 1998 where unusual marks had been noted in 1995 during a drought.
 Instead of the medieval ditch the marks were thought to denote, the ditch of an Iron Age hill fort was revealed.
-As of 2009 the excavations are ongoing.
 Before these excavations began, relatively little was known about the prehistory of the Stockport area before about 1,200 BC.
 It was generally thought that the areas of Marple and Mellor had been mostly untouched by prehistoric human activity, including during the Romano-British period.
 Little is known about Iron Age activity in North West England as pottery is rare on the sites excavated in the region, and there is a dearth of settlement sites.
-Of the more than 1,300 hill forts found in England relatively few are in the northwest.
+Of the more than 1,300 hill forts found in England, relatively few are in the northwest.
 The paucity of known sites led archaeologist Colin Haselgrove to describe the region as a "black hole" for the Iron Age.
 Mellor is the only hill fort in Greater Manchester, and one of four known Iron Age settlement sites in the county.